geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 Character Set
 -------------

-By default the character set of geonetwork is UTF-8.
+By default the character set of GeoNetwork is UTF-8.
 This works well for many locales in the world and is compatible with ASCII that is typically used in US and Canada.
 However, if UTF-8 is not a compatible characterset in your environment you can change the default.